Leo Elthon

-Leo Hobson Elthon (June 9, 1898 – April 16, 1967) was the 32nd Governor of Iowa from November 21, 1954 to January 13, 1955.
+Leo Hobson Elthon (June 9, 1898 – April 16, 1967) was the 32nd governor of Iowa from November 21, 1954 to January 13, 1955.
 Elthon had been elected the Lieutenant Governor of Iowa in November 1952, and filled the unexpired term of Governor William S. Beardsley, who died in office.

 Biography

 Elthon was born in Fertile, Iowa in 1898, to Andrew Anderson Elthon and Olena Petrina (née Ouverson) Elthon.
 His father was born in Vang Municipality in Valdres, Norway.
 His mother's parents had emigrated from Norway as well.

 Elthon attended the Augsburg Seminary at the Iowa State Teachers College, Iowa State University, and Hamilton College.
 He became a schoolteacher at Manual Training and Athletics in Clear Lake and school principal at Fertile High School in Fertile.

-He married on Synneva Hjelmeland on February 28, 1922 and had 6 children.
+He married Synneva Hjelmeland on February 28, 1922 and had 6 children.
 Her father was Reverend Rasmus O. Hjelmeland who emigrated from Norway with his with wife Anne.